A 2x2 matrix is an elegant instrument to effectively communicate insights

 Key takeaways for the BCG matrix

 - Helps to analyze where to invest or divest.

-- IMPORTANT: Should only be referred to as BCG matrix when interviewing with BCG, otherwise it is the growth-share matrix.
+- IMPORTANT: This should only be referred to as BCG matrix when interviewing with BCG, otherwise it is the growth-share matrix.

 Use the Ansoff matrix to analyze revenue growth options for a company

-- Company is trying to grow within an existing market with existing products.
+- A Company is trying to grow within an existing market with existing products.

 - Can be achieved by attracting new customers (first buyers), which bought previously from competitors (stealing market share).

 - A Company is trying to grow in a new market with existing products.

 - New markets could be on a regional, national or international level.

 - Risk and growth potential are considered to be higher than the ones of a market penetration strategy.